Twin Perspectives

 • Playa Blanca (town beach): Central location, restaurants and shops right on the promenade.

-2. East Lanzarote (Costa Teguise) – Great for active families
+2. East Lanzarote (Costa Teguise) – great for active families

 • Playa de las Cucharas: Shallow waters, great for paddling; also popular with older kids who want to try windsurfing.